-With the rise of social media, employers have never had more access to information about their applicants’ personal lives.
+With the rise of social media, employers have never had more access to information about their candidates’ personal lives.
 From their political beliefs to their partying habits—more information is more easily discovered than ever before.

 So, should you be using social media background checks as a regular part of your background screening process?
 Probably not.